dockstore/dockstore-documentation/docs/dictionary.rst

 ---
 *abbreviation for* Elastic Compute Cloud

     The cloud computing side of :ref:`dict AWS`.
-When running workflows on these backends, disk size will scale with your workflow requirements automatically.
-EC2 instances allow you to make use of Amazon's :ref:`dict spot instance` feature, which may reduce the cost of running workflows.
+You can make use of Amazon's :ref:`dict spot instance` feature, which may reduce the cost of running workflows, when using EC2 instances.

 Further reading: `<https://docs.aws.amazon.com/ec2/index.html>`_